itod/threadutils/README.md

 ####Safety

-For the sake of safety, it may be best to wrap the check out and check in inside of a try/finally block:
+For the sake of safety, it may be best to wrap the item usage and check in inside of a try/finally block:

 ```objc
 id item = [pool takeItem];